IppClub/Dora-SSR/Assets/Doc/en/welcome.md

-# Welcome to Dorothy SSR!
+# Welcome to Dora SSR!

 ![logo:250](../image/dora-toto.png)

 &emsp;&emsp;Congratulations on discovering this treasure!
-Dorothy SSR is a software dedicated to fast game development on various mobile devices.
+Dora SSR is a software dedicated to fast game development on various mobile devices.
 The game development toolkit is included, requiring only a running device (such as a smartphone or open-source game handheld) and any coding tool (such as a PC or tablet).
 With the software and a browser open, you can start making games immediately.

 ## Key Features

-&emsp;&emsp;The Dorothy SSR engine offers a rich set of features, including:
+&emsp;&emsp;The Dora SSR engine offers a rich set of features, including:

 * Game scene management based on a tree-like node structure
 * ECS module for simplified game entity management